dani888/Proj3-Frontend/README.md

 - A User must login in order to get access to the UserCard tab and the table.
 Users will be able to manage create update and delete thier profile cards
 - All users who are signed in also have access to the table page where all user cards are nicely displayed for example recruiters to check out <br>
-- Welcome to a small replica of LinkedIn https://pedantic-pare-effe56.netlify.app/
+- Welcome to a small replica of LinkedIn <br>
+  https://pedantic-pare-effe56.netlify.app/

 ## Future Enhancements